-While gifting assets outright is much simpler process than setting up a trust, the following are some of the advantages of setting up a trust instead:
+While gifting assets outright is a much simpler process than setting up a trust, the following are some of the advantages of setting up a trust instead:

 - Income.
 Putting assets in a trust means you can receive income from the assets to continue to pay for living expenses.
-Depending on how the trust is set up, you can receive regular income payments or the trustee could have discretion to make payments.
+Depending on how the trust is set up, you can receive regular income payments or the trustee could have the discretion to make payments.